catdeal3r/fibreglass/README.md

 sudo systemctl start kanata
 ```

-- Install and configure helix, a nvim-like editor
+-# Install and configure helix, a nvim-like editor.
-Go [here](https://github.com/helix-editor/helix/releases/latest) and download the `tar.xz` for your computer
+First, go [here](https://github.com/helix-editor/helix/releases/latest) and download the `tar.xz` for your computer
 Then:
 ```bash
 cd ~/Downloads